summit-apex/nodejs-cat-app-ui/README.md

    npm run start-server           // Start the Express Server on port 5500
    ```

+  Whenever you or someone else wants to add new dependencies to the project you perform npm install --save or npm install --save-dev.
+Then package.json is automatically updated, and needs to be committed again.
 ### For Production

 1. **Environment variables**: Create a new file called `.env` located in the root of your project directory.
 Add your production domain and docker hub username.
 See the example in `.env.example`.